emarsden/dash-mpd-rs/README.md

 ## Limitations / unsupported features

 - We can't download content from dynamic MPD manifests, that are used for live streaming/OTT TV
-- Encrypted content using DRM such as Encrypted Media Extensions (EME) and Media Source Extension (MSE)
+- Content encrypted with ContentProtection DRM mechanisms such as Clear Key, FairPlay, PlayReady, Widevine
 - No support for XLink with actuate=onRequest semantics